deepchecks/deepchecks/docs/source/getting-started/when_should_you_use.rst

 Built-In Suites - API Reference
 ================================

-Check the :mod:`deepchecks.tabular.suites.default_suites` in the API reference for a list of all of the built-in suites for tabular data.
+Check the :mod:`deepchecks.tabular.suites` in the API reference for a list of all of the built-in suites for tabular data.

 Typical Validation Scenarios